pybites/pybites.github.io-source/content/guest-speaking-gigs.md

 Just for a moment, leaving all "what if" questions aside, exploring the communities around me, I sent a talk proposal titled "Introduction to APIs" to one of them.
 Little did I know about how to write a proposal so I just jotted down the ideas I had.
 While doing so again this feeling nagged me: "This topic seems vast, what should I talk about?".
 I procrastinated.

-A couple of weeks before the deadline I was opening a talk issue on GitHub for the PyData Delhi Meetup, I did a write-up on _Virtual Environment in Python_.
+A couple of weeks before the deadline I was opening a talk issue on GitHub for the PyData Delhi Meetup, I did a write-up on _Virtual Environments in Python_.
 I was fortunate that a colleague reached out to me that I must also include `virtualenvwrapper`, and a cousin recommended I'd cover `Pipenv`.
 With Introduction to APIs left unfinished, I opened a new issue for this topic.
 The talk got scheduled, so now the challenge was to come up with the full presentation on the subject!

 A part of the initial write-up would be part of the presentation together with the ideas I received from my readers.
 Things were still not very intuitive though.
 All I knew was, *when stuck, ask*.
 So, I reached out to the person I met at a community workshop, sharing my ideas.
 I took his inputs and finished preparing the presentation.
 He reviewed the flow and gave me tips on how I needed to practice.